getify/Functional-Light-JS/manuscript/ch7.md

 ----

 Coining some Zen wisdom here was my attempt at being clever.
-But, you deserve a proper summary of this chapter's message.
+But you deserve a proper summary of this chapter's message.

-Objects and closures are isomorphic to each other, which means that can be used somewhat interchangably to represent state and behavior in your program.
+Objects and closures are isomorphic to each other, which means that they can be used somewhat interchangeably to represent state and behavior in your program.

 Representation as a closure has certain benefits, like granular change control and automatic privacy.
 Representation as an object has other benefits, like easier cloning of state.